nolanbconaway/raspi-nyc-train-display/raspi-setup.md

-# Setting up a rasberry pi for the display
+# Setting up a raspberry pi for the display

 This document will assume that you:

 1. Have a modern Raspberry Pi.
 I use a model 3 B+ but anything 2+ should work.
 Maybe even earlier, I don't know.
 2. Have an [Adafruit PiTFT](https://www.adafruit.com/product/2441) display to connect to it.
+This should be the 3.5in (320x480) model, as the display is set up to fit on that resolution.
 3. Live in NYC and want the PiTFT to show train stop times at your stop :-).

+I suppose I am also assuming you have some familiarity with command line tools (ssh, nano, etc).

 ## Before you do anything: get an API Key

 To request MTA realtime data, you'll need an API key, [register here](https://datamine.mta.info/user/register).

-## Step 1: Install 2018-03-14 raspbian image to a microSD card
+## Step 1: Install the 2018-03-14 raspbian image to a microSD card

 This is the most recent image which has been tested by Adafruit for the PiTFT.